ruurd/combodate-rails/README.md

 ## Versioning

 combodate-rails 1.0.1 == combodate.js 1.0.1
+combodate-rails 1.0.7 == combodate.js 1.0.7

 Every attempt is made to mirror the currently shipping combodate.js version number wherever possible.
-The major, minor, and patch version numbers will always represent the Momentum.js version.
+The major, minor, and patch version numbers will always represent the combodate.js version.
 Should a gem bug be discovered, a 4th version identifier will be added and incremented.